-Signing your rental agreement
+Sign your rental agreement

 - You will be offered excess reduction products at the counter to reduce your financial liability.
 If you have already purchased Rental Vehicle Excess Insurance, you may not require this product.

 - For a fee, you can request child seats, GPS devices, to pre-pay your fuel and more.
 If you're rental depot is a premium location, you will be required to pay an extra fee at the counter.
 Airports are often considered premium locations and attract a surcharge.

 - Take photos and video of any damage, and make sure you report any damage not listed.
 Once you have confirmed there is no additional damage, it is time to start your journey.
 You will receive a form with the existing damage marked.
 Do not assume that this is the only damage on the vehicle, as things can often be missed.
 It is important to do a check yourself and report any extra damage.
 If you are unsure of any of the features of the car, ask a car rental representative to show you before you leave the depot.

-Filling up the car
+Fill up the car

 - If you have selected to pre-pay for your fuel, you are not required to fill the tank before returning the vehicle.

 - You will be charged for the fuel at a more expensive rate if you return it to the depot without a full tank.

 Take your personal items

-Make sure you don't leave any of your personal items in the rental car when you hand over the keys to the rental assistant.
+- Make sure you don't leave any of your personal items in the rental car when you hand over the keys to the rental assistant.
 The assistant will then check the car for any additional damage.

 Pay any final charges

-If you have not returned the car with a full tank, or there is any additional damage or you have exceeded the mileage limit, this is when you will pay these additional charges.
+- If you have not returned the car with a full tank, or if there is any additional damage or you have exceeded the mileage limit, this is when you will pay these additional charges.
 Once you have paid the specified amount, you are ready to leave the depot.